Tuberculosis (TB) can happen to anyone

 TB outside the lungs

-When TB spreads to another part of the body, in lieu of the sputum test to know it is TB, other tests may be done, such as an MRI, CT scan, ultrasound, X-ray, or a “fine needle aspiration” (FNAC).
+When TB spreads to other parts of the body, other tests may be done, such as an MRI, CT scan, ultrasound, X-ray, or a “fine needle aspiration” (FNAC).
 Wherever the TB is, taking the right medicine will cure TB and the patient's health will improve.

 I have been diagnosed with TB